Group vs. Individual Incentive Travel: Pros and Cons

 Cons of Group Incentive Travel

-As exciting as group incentive travel is for the qualifiers, it may alienate non-qualifiers if the same qualifiers attend year over year.
-This can be countered with an engaging incentive contest marketing strategy that includes a leaderboard so participants can actively see their standing.
+As exciting as group incentive travel is for qualifiers, it may alienate non-qualifiers and build resentment if the same employees attend year over year.
+This can be countered with an engaging incentive marketing plan that includes a leaderboard so employees can actively see their standing and know leadership isn’t playing favorites.

-Finally, many organizations with group incentive travel programs feel pressure to “outdo” previous programs.
-Take the pressure off by partnering with a third-party agency like M&IW to guide you to the latest and greatest in incentive travel.
+Finally, many organizations with group incentive travel programs feel pressure to outdo previous programs.
+Fortunately, you can take the pressure off by partnering with a third-party agency like M&IW to make each year’s incentive a uniquely memorable experience.

 Individual Incentive Travel